 We pursue this mission using our rapid testing expertise to support our customers taking their projects through development and into high-throughput automated manufacturing.
 We focus on operational excellence to provide our customer with efficient, effective, automated and scalable development and manufacturing to support their ambitious plans and objectives.

-Abingdon Health is headquartered in York, UK, with sites in Doncaster and Birmingham.
+Abingdon Health is headquartered in York, UK, with another site in Doncaster.